 Since July 2010 a new antenna control and observing software is used at the Effelsberg 100m telescope.
-The interface for the observer is called "OBSINP".
+The interface for the observer is still called "OBSINP", like the old system, but it is now a graphical based control program.
 It allows the control of all observing modes possible at the Effelsberg antenna.
 This document gives a brief introduction to all the different sections in OBSINP for each observing mode.
 More details on how to set up and organize observations of different types are given in the individual sections of the User Guide.